jdoleary/Spellmasons/docs/TasksCurrent.md

 - see cantwalk.png on desktop
 - bug: explosion radius text and some move lines left on the screen after cast was done
 - game slows down when there's a lot of blood on the screen and it's painint more
+- How does endgame scale now that strength doesn't depend on the levelIndex?
 ## Standalone server backlog bugs
 - Ensure standalone server doesn't bother running predictions
     - Unless the predictions determine their attacks from "perfect predictions" branch